Last updated: 20.02.2024

 Step 2: Select services

-Copying items between price lists
+Copying price items between price lists

 Subordinate price list

-Step 4: Put a price on services
+Step 4: Set a price for services

 Subordinate price list

-Step 5: Price add-ons and options (optional)
+Step 5: Set the price for extras and options (optional)

 Surcharges